-First recorded (as “They Long to Be Close to You”) by Richard Chamberlain (1963).
+First released (as “They Long to Be Close to You”) by Richard Chamberlain (1963).

 Also recorded by Dionne Warwick (1963 |B-side 1964), Dusty Springfield (1964, released 1967), Herb Alpert & The Tijuana Brass (1968, released 2005).

 Hit version by the Carpenters (US #1/UK #6/CAN #1 1970).

 From the wiki: “‘(They Long to Be) Close to You’ is a popular song written by Burt Bacharach and Hal David.
-It was first recorded by Richard Chamberlain and released as a single in 1963 as ‘They Long to Be Close to You’ (without parentheses).
+It was first released by Richard Chamberlain and released as a single in 1963 as ‘They Long to Be Close to You’ (without parentheses).
 However, it was the single’s flip side, ‘Blue Guitar’, that became a hit.